What makes B.S. Interdisciplinary (INDS) different from traditional degree programs?

 - I have a lot of "life experience" and have accumulated a lot of non-traditional credit from workforce training or military training.

-- I used to attend campus at Liberty University but I'm now living out of the area and need to finish my degree online, but the online program does not offer the same major that I was pursuing on campus.
+- I used to attend campus at Liberty University but I'm now living out of the area and need to finish my degree online, however, the online program does not offer the same major that I was pursuing on campus.

 - I am transferring a significant number of credits from an area that Liberty University Online does not offer, and I want to be able to apply those credits to a major.